UNT Dallas uses the OLC OSCQR quality scorecard 4.0

-Both of the primary evidence-based instruments and are meant to ascertain the quality of online course design, are administered through a collaborative processes, and are meant to lead to a quality baseline (75% for OSCQR and 85% for QM), followed by continuous improvement efforts.
-More details below.
+This evidence-based instruments and are meant to ascertain the quality of online course design, are administered through a collaborative processes, and are meant to lead to a quality baseline (75% for OSCQR), followed by continuous improvement efforts.

 *112.5 points ot out 150 points possible